OlexOlex/TPE-Module_v3/README.md

 * **Control via web page / web app**, works in virtually any modern browser on any system, as long as it's in the same network (Tested on linux and Android, only Windows seems to make trouble) - you can also control it with anything that can send HTTP-POST request, e.g. with curl or wget from a linux server, e.g. in a cronjob or bash-/shellscript on a Raspberry Pi
 * **No need for a dedicated app**, call the webpage from the private browsing window of your business cell phone and no traces are left, "Is my platform supported?" is answered by "If it has a browser and network access, most probably yes"
 * Controls up to **six outputs at LiPo-battery voltage (3,6-4.2V)** to control any peripherial device by dimming in 1024 steps (though the lower 150 are usually useless for vibrators), by turning it on/off or by a short pulse.
-* **User management** enables you to handle three or four different user types: admins can do everything, controlers can view the current state of the module and control the outputs, viewers can only see the current state of the module.
+* **User management** enables you to handle three or four different user types: "admin"s can do everything, "basic" can view the current state of the module and control the outputs, "viewer"s can only see the current state of the module.
 The fourth user group would be unauthorized/not logged in users.
 Each user is identified by the name and has a role and a password he can change.
 * Supports many **custom sequences for PWM outputs** Each sequence is a file in the filesystem with a simple and easy format, available sequence files are autodetected on boot.
 Name these files as you want the sequences to be shown in the drop down menus.
 * Runs at least for **13 hours idling** (WIFI acesspoint running, one client connected, simultaniously connected to a WIFI network, a few website requests, GPS off) with a 3,7V 1200mAh LiPo battery (uses approx. 90mA in idle).
 Without a client connected to the accesspoint, it runs over 14 hours.
 It **lasts longer than 30 hours** idling when it does not provide an accesspoint and GPS is off.
 Charge it for approximately 1.5 hours at 5V, 1A and you are good to go again.
 GPS enabled draws approximately additional 50mA, power draw on the outputs depends on the connected devise and the PWM ratio used.
 * Turns on on 1 sec button press, you can **turn it off on the website only when logged in as admin** - or customize the hardware by using a switch to turn it on and off.
 * **Local file server** to upload and manage the files on the module
 * **Custom webapp possible** since the module serves any web page or web application you upload and configure (any file named "public[...]" will be served without login-checks).
 The web app provided includes a custom file to provide information about the module or the wearer.
+* See the **GPS position**, or disable GPS for power saving
 * **Firmare update via upload** - upload the desired firmware binary file, then provide the hash sum for the device to chekc the file before updating.
 * "Turn all off" as some kind of "emergency off"
 * **86x51x21,5mm** in size - smaller than a pack of cigaretts.
 Depending on your skills and the features you want your module to have, you can build it in different cases.